Six Unsettling Features of DEI in K-12

 Sometimes the oppressed vs. oppressor dynamic is both racialized and gendered.
 In these cases, the presumption in DEI ideology is that the intersection (hence the CRT term “intersectionality”) of an oppressed racial identity with an oppressed gender identity has oppressive interaction effects that add up to more than the sum of the parts.

 An example of intersectionality in K-12 comes from a lesson taught to third-graders at R. I. Meyerholz Elementary School in Cupertino, California.
-The eight-year-old children were shown a slide explaining that “being a woman AND Black created greater disadvantages than just being a woman.”
-Another slide drove the larger point of the lesson home: “Folx who do not benefit from their social identities, who are in the subordinate culture, have little to no privilege and power” (see Figure 5).
+The eight-year-old children were read passages from This Book Is Antiracist which explained that “being a woman AND Black created greater disadvantages than just being a woman.”
+The book also teaches: “Folx who do not benefit from their social identities, who are in the subordinate culture, have little to no privilege and power” (see Figure 5).

 We’ll return to this dispiriting message about the lack of “power” associated with certain “identities” in a moment.
 Before we do, let us focus on the specific factual and moral issues associated with communicating this message about “greater disadvantages” to black girls.